chumpon-asaneerat/LuckyTexAirBagV01x02/Documents/Database/17_MasterData/214-CONDITION_DRAWING.md

 ## Business Logic (What it does and why)

 Saves standard drawing-in process conditions.
 Drawing-in is the process of threading warp yarns through heddles and reed before mounting beam on loom.
-This is typically a manual or semi-automated process that requires knowing how many yarns to thread and the threading pattern.
+This procedure stores specifications for reed type, dent count, pitch, and yarn threading pattern.

 The procedure:
-1. Takes preparation item code and yarn count
+1. Takes preparation item code and reed specifications
 2. Saves or updates condition record
-3. Stores yarn count specification
+3. Stores reed type, number of dents, pitch (dents per cm)
-4. Used during drawing-in to ensure correct threading
+4. Stores yarn count and air space specifications
-5. Simpler than warping/beaming (fewer automated parameters)
+5. Used during drawing-in to ensure correct threading pattern

-While simpler than other process conditions, this ensures operators thread the correct number of yarns per heddle/dent.
+These specifications ensure operators use the correct reed and thread yarns properly for fabric construction.

 ---